 This job involves skimming over the original plaster to improve the finish.

-For a small room, you should be looking to pay around £400.
-A medium room should cost about £500, and a large room will cost you approximately £650.
+For a small room, look to pay around £400.
+A medium room should cost about £500, and a large room costs approximately £650.

-The average time to complete the job is between one to three days, depending on the room size.
+The average time to complete the job is between 1 to 3 days, depending on the room size.

 2. Fresh Plaster